jthagerman/Little-Weather-App/README.md

 * If keeping with the NWS server logging station codes so that next time a location is searched less API calls are needed.

+* A proper parser needs to be written to turn weather statements into symbols, this brute for method used is poor.

 ![Website](https://github.com/jthagerman/Little-Weather-App/blob/main/public/screenshots/Screen%20Shot%202021-08-15%20at%2010.52.29%20PM.png)